Ignas Brazdeikis: Orlando Magic (2021–2022)

 On May 2, 2021, Brazdeikis signed a 10-day contract with the Orlando Magic.
 Brazdeikis made his debut on May 3, recording a then career-high 14 points in the Magic's 119–112 win over the Detroit Pistons.
 On May 12, the Magic signed Brazdeikis for the remainder of the 2020–21 season.
 On May 14, Brazdeikis surpassed his career high in points with 21 in a 122–97 loss to the Philadelphia 76ers.
 On August 12, 2021, Brazdeikis signed a two-way contract with the Magic.
 On April 5, 2022, he scored a season-high 20 points, alongside six rebounds and two assists, in a 120–115 win over the Cleveland Cavaliers.

-Žalgiris Kaunas (2022–present)
+Žalgiris (2022–2023)

-On July 24, 2022, Brazdeikis returned to his homeland and signed a two-year contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+On July 24, 2022, Brazdeikis returned to his homeland and signed a two-year (1+1) contract with Žalgiris of the Lithuanian Basketball League (LKL) and the EuroLeague.
+He won the LKL in his first season in Lithuania, after being one of the key players in a 3–2 series victory over Rytas.
+Brazdeikis activated the option to play a second season with Žalgiris, but after only one game he was rumored to have been bought out.

+Olympiacos (2023–2024)

+On September 24, 2023, Brazdeikis signed a three-year deal with Olympiacos, as Žalgiris had accepted a €500,000 buyout for the player.

+Žalgiris (2024–present)

+On July 24, 2024, Brazdeikis made his return to Žalgiris, signing a two-year contract.

 National team career

 Brazdeikis earned a silver medal with Team Canada at the 2015 FIBA Americas Under-16 Championship, averaging 9.2 points and 7.2 rebounds per game.
 He also played for Canada at the 2016 FIBA Under-17 World Championship, averaging 14.7 points and 6.9 rebounds per game.
 He was invited to participate in the April 13, 2018, Nike Hoop Summit and recorded nine points, four rebounds and three assists in 12 minutes of play during the 89–76 World team's victory.

 Despite playing for Canada's national teams in youth tournaments and not having the Lithuanian citizenship, Brazdeikis has said that he would like to represent the Lithuania men's national basketball team in international competitions.
 In January 2020, he officially applied to have his Lithuanian citizenship restored.
 On May 5, 2021, his Lithuanian citizenship was restored.
 Due to a change in Lithuanian laws, Brazdeikis also kept his Canadian citizenship.
 On June 22, 2022, he made his debut with the Lithuanian national team in a friendly game against Latvia.